huntzhan/pytorch-fast-elmo/README.rst

 A fast ELMo implementation with features:

-- **Lower execution overhead.** The core components are reimplemented in Libtorch in order to reduce the Python execution overhead significantly (**~45%** speedup).
+- **Lower execution overhead.** The core components are reimplemented in Libtorch in order to reduce the Python execution overhead (**45%** speedup).
-- **More flexible design.** By redesigning the workflow, the user could extend or change the ELMo model easily.
-We provide a word embedding ELMo extension for demonstration.
+- **A more flexible design.** By redesigning the workflow, the user could extend or change the ELMo behavior easily.

 Benchmark
 ---------